prateek-code-22/IIEC-Specialist-in-Python/README.md

 # IIEC Specialist in python
-All the programs and solution for Specialist in Python course by Vimal daga sir.
+All the solution of tasks given in Specialist in Python course by Vimal daga sir.